-Anodizing is used to create an abrasion and chemical resistant coating for aluminum nameplates and panels.
+Anodizing is used to create abrasion and chemical-resistant coating for aluminum nameplates and panels.
 Anodic coatings are used to retard oxidation in aluminum by forcing the oxidation of the aluminum through electrolytic methods in conjunction with dyes.

-Anodized aluminum parts are specified in many military, automotive, aircraft and appliance applications.
-Anodizing can be used to simulate various materials such as brass, copper and bronze at a fraction of the cost of those materials.
-The anodizing and printing processes allow exceptional sharpness and resolution of copy.
-Parts may be selectively dyed additional colors, permitting multiple colors to be used on the same part.
+Anodized aluminum parts are specified in many military, automotive, aircraft, and appliance applications.
+Anodizing can be used to simulate various materials such as brass, copper, and bronze at a fraction of the cost of those materials.
+The anodizing and printing processes allow exceptional sharpness and resolution of a copy.
+Parts may be selectively dyed with additional colors, permitting multiple colors to be used on the same part.

-Anodized aluminum provides an excellent base for subsequent finishes and treatments, such as adhesives, paints and inks.
-Anodizing of aluminum offers a very attractive and long lasting product.
+Anodized aluminum provides an excellent base for subsequent finishes and treatments, such as adhesives, paints, and inks.
+Anodizing aluminum offers a very attractive and long-lasting product.

 Marine and off-shore environments

 Military and identification markings and specifications

 Any application requiring exceptional durability (both abrasion and chemical)

 Most colors can be used in this process, although repeatability is difficult because parts are dyed, not painted or printed.
 Certain colors, such as yellow, appear more gold than yellow when anodized.
 Additional tolerances must be allowed when matching to custom colors